TheThingsIndustries/lorawan-stack-docs/doc/content/devices/device-claiming/make-device-claimable.md

 2. With secure element claiming
 - Follow the [Claim ATECC608A Secure Elements]({{< ref "/devices/claim-atecc608a" >}}) guide.

-### Registered on The Things Industries Join Server and Configured in a Cloud Cluster
+### Registered on The Things Join Server and Configured in a Cloud Cluster

 1. With root keys and claim authentication code
 - Follow the [Activating Devices on Cloud]({{< ref "/getting-started/cloud-hosted/tti-join-server/activate-devices-cloud-hosted" >}}) guide.